 This couldn’t be further from the truth with Social Security Disability Lawyers, and that’s probably a good thing.
 Remember, with SSI claims, claimants are in situations where they are asset restricted.
 Meaning, there is a maximum income and asset profile for these benefits.
 Even when talking about SSDI claims, most often claimants don’t have the personal assets to retain an attorney.

 Fortunately, for the purposes of appealing a Social Security Disability claim, it costs you $0 to hire an attorney.
 Whether they are the best, the worst, or someone in-between… it costs the same.

 The Best, The Worst, Someone In-Between

 The fact that Social Security Disability lawyers earn a living on contingency of getting your claim awarded, puts you as the claimant, and the consumer in an advantageous position.
 You can shop around and find the right fit.

 Take Spokane, for instance.
 In Spokane, there are a number of Social Security Disability Lawyers and law firms.
-We happen to believe Lilac City Law is the best Social Security law firm in Spokane, but of course, we would.

 Since all of the firms cost the same, you get to figure out which one you’d rather work with.
 Don’t take too long though, as your claim/appeal is very dependent on making sure many things are done in the proper order and within their respective deadlines.